-IFLA EUROPE has the Observers - participating International Non-governmental Organisation status with the Council of Europe.
+IFLA EUROPE has Observer’s - participating International Non-governmental Organisation status with the Council of Europe.

 In the framework of the Work Programme of the Council of Europe for the Implementation of the European Landscape Convention, IFLA Europe was asked by the Council of Europe’s Steering Committee for Culture, Heritage and Landscape (CDCPP) to prepare a report on ‘Professional recognition of Landscape architects’.
 Report was prepared by Michael Oldham as Expert to the Council of Europe with the contribution and work of IFLA Europe Council of Europe Working Group consisting of: